awesomebrownies/ssu/README.md

 The `ssu` CLI simplifies security with an intuitive interface.
 Easily customize your layout in `~/Documents/ssu/directories.yaml` and configure scripts in `~/Documents/ssu/scripts/`

 This tool only supports Linux.
-The code inside uses executes console commands for each executable item
+The program natively executes bash scripts.

 ## 📦 Installation